bpettay/bpettay.github.io/README.md

-Brock Pettay — Portfolio Website
+Portfolio Website

-This repository contains the source code for my personal engineering portfolio website, hosted using GitHub Pages.
+This repository contains the source code for a personal portfolio website, hosted using GitHub Pages.

 Overview

-This site serves as a central location to present my work, including engineering projects, technical experience, and resume.
-It is designed to be clean, direct, and focused on demonstrating practical skills and project outcomes.
+A simple, single-page site designed to present project work, technical experience, and supporting materials in a clean and accessible format.

 Features
-Single-page portfolio layout
+Responsive layout
-Project-focused content with concise summaries Responsive design for desktop and mobile
-Hosted with GitHub Pages
+Project-based content structure
+Minimal, maintainable codebase
-Custom domain integration (brockpettay.com)
+Custom domain support
 Tech Stack
-HTML5
-CSS3
+HTML
+CSS
-GitHub Pages (deployment)
+GitHub Pages (hosting)
-Purpose

-The goal of this site is to showcase my engineering experience in a straightforward way, emphasizing:

-Project work (FSAE, analysis tools, simulations) Technical skills (CAD, FEA, CFD, MATLAB)
-Real-world experience (internships, testing, manufacturing) Status

-This site is actively being developed and updated as new projects and experience are added.

-Access

-Live site:
+Usage

+This site is intended as a static portfolio and can be modified by updating the index.html file and associated assets.

+Deployment

+The site is automatically deployed via GitHub Pages.

 https://brockpettay.com